 - To make sugar syrup use white granulated sugar.
-With modern production methods it makes no difference if this was sourced from cane or beet. - □ Do not use brown or raw sugars as they contain impurities. - The syrup should be made up in the proportion of I kg of white granulated sugar to 630 ml of water or 2 lb sugar to I pt of water.
+With modern production methods it makes no difference if it was sourced from cane or beet. - Do not use brown or raw sugars as they contain impurities. - The syrup should be made up in the proportion of 1 kg. of white granulated sugar to 630 ml. of water or 2 lb. sugar to 1 pt. of water.
 There is no need to boil the mixture but using hot or warm water helps.
-Stir regularly to remove air bubbles and dissolve all crystals.
-When fully dissolved the mixture is clear and a very pale straw colour. - □ If syrup is stored for any length of time then a scummy black fungal growth may appear.
+Stir regularly to remove the air bubbles and dissolve all the crystals.
+When fully dissolved the mixture is clear and a very pale straw colour. - If syrup is stored for any length of time then a scummy black fungal growth may appear.
 This can be prevented by adding a little thymol.
-Thymol does not dissolve readily in water but a solution can be made up in a small, sealable bottle.
+Thymol does not dissolve readily in water but a solution can be made up in a small sealable bottle.
 Fill it to one third with thymol crystals and top the bottle up with surgical spirit.
-Add 2.5 ml of this solution to 4.5 litres of sugar syrup or half a teaspoon to a gallon of syrup. - □ For some feeding, usually in the spring, when it is for immediate use by the colony, thin syrup is used.
+Add 2.5 ml. of this solution to 4.5 l. of sugar syrup or half a teaspoon to a gallon of syrup.
+Obtainable from bee equipment suppliers. - For some feeding, usually when it is for immediate use by the colony, thin syrup is used.
 This contains twice the quantity of water and is best made up for use as required. - Sugar syrup can be stored and moved around in suitable clean plastic drums.
 In the apiary a plastic watering can is a useful device for filling feeders.